legoodmanner/jukedrummer-demo/index.md

 Last but not least, it would be helpful if the drumless input contains some "rhythmical hints", such as strong bass, rhythm guitar, and any other sources that can be conducive for our model to locate beats and downbeats.
 If so, the model is likely to perform better.
 On the other hand, if the model can't get enough clues from input to locate beats and tempo, the result of generation would be pretty bad.

-To sum up, issues related to generalizability, stability, and rhythm dependency are remains significant problems that demand to be solved in future works.
+To sum up, issues related to generalizability, stability, and rhythm dependency are remain significant problems that demand to be solved in future works.

 ### Contact

 <hr>

-Yueh-Kao Wu yk.lego09@gmail.com
+Yueh-Kao Wu
+yk.lego09@gmail.com